 Haya Huasca – Co-Producer

-Marta Kaczmarczyk – Associate Producer
+Marta Kaczmarczyk – Associate Producer/Consultant

 Marta has graduated from MSc in Cognitive and Decision Sciences at University College London and Post-Msc (PDEng) in User System Interaction at Eindhoven University of Technology (TU/e).
 She is an expert in persuasive science and technology.
 She had researched this topic in the medical and well-being field for two years during her Post-MSc course and during her work as a UX researcher at the TU/e.
-She is a co-founder and a coordinator of Psychedelic Society of the Netherlands (PSN); a non-profit organization focused on advocating a safe use of psychedelic substances.
+She is a co-founder and a coordinator of Psychedelic Society of the Netherlands (PSN); a non-profit organisation focused on advocating safe use of psychedelic substances.
 She has trained and worked as a carer/sitter for the psychedelic emergency during psychedelic festivals.
 At the moment she is working with the PSN on preparing safety guidelines for participants of retreats and ceremonies taking place in the Netherlands.
-She is interested in demystifying the psychedelic experience and creating a scientific framework that would be more accessible to the Western mind and more relevant than the shamanic or new age framework which is popular in the psychedelic community.
+She is interested in demystifying the psychedelic experience and creating a scientific framework that would be more accessible to the Western mind and more relevant than the shamanic or new-age framework, which is popular in the psychedelic community.

 Stefano Sgarbi – Music Composer

 Stefano is a musician, sound designer and workshop leader based in the Netherlands.
 His interests, starting from a general attraction to art and particularly music, grew specifically towards electronic music and sound therapy.
 He studied electroacoustic composition at the Institute of Sonology (Royal Conservatoire of The Hague) in a prolific and inspiring artistic environment.
 His artistic practice is now oriented towards festival/club and healing/spiritual settings.
-As a sound therapist and workshop leader he has been developing Playing The Voice: a therapeutic and meditative method for a guided and mindful use of the voice and the body.
+As a sound therapist and workshop leader, he has been developing Playing The Voice: a therapeutic and meditative method for a guided and mindful use of the voice and the body.
 This interest is rooted in a personal journey of discoveries and studies of spiritual practises, particularly alternative singing techniques (e.g. overtone/throat singing), didjeridoo, yoga and tai-chi.